PaddlePaddle/PGL/README.md

 - You can find **ERNIESage**, a novel model for modeling text and graph structures, and its introduction [here](./examples/erniesage/).

 - PGL for [Open Graph Benchmark](https://github.com/snap-stanford/ogb) examples can be find [here](./ogb_exmaples/).

+- We add newly graph level operators like GraphPooling and [GraphNormalization](https://arxiv.org/abs/2003.00982) for graph level predictions.

 ------